 6. Be creative with your side of house ideas

-I know what I said above, but you don’t actually have to be all matchy-matchy with the style of your side yard and your front or back garden—it’s OK to break that rule!
+I know what I said above about continuity through your various garden spaces.
+But you don’t actually have to be all matchy-matchy with the style of your side yard and your front or back garden—it’s fine to break that rule!
 Please yourself with a themed side of house garden of your choice.
 Love tropical gardens?
 Why not style up your side of house area with tropical plants and timber decking, even if your backyard isn’t resort-style?
 If you do this though, it’s a good idea to create a visual barrier between the two garden areas, with a fence or shrubs, for example.

 7. Palm Springs perfection

-This gated estate on Millionaires’ Row in Old Las Palmas in California offers all the inspo if you love the Palm Springs desert-style aesthetic.
-A neat and low maintenance planting of the barrel and columnar cacti set amongst white rocks along the side of a whitewashed wall delivers iconic minimalist, laidback elegance – it’s a simple look to recreate at home with plenty of wow factor.
+If you love the Palm Springs desert-style aesthetic, a neat and low maintenance planting of the barrel and columnar cacti set amongst white rocks will look the goods.
+Place along the side of a whitewashed wall to deliver iconic minimalist, laidback elegance.
+It’s a simple look to recreate at home.

-I think Marie Kondo has been at this side yard—well, it certainly sparks joy for me!
-This modern Japanese home bears some of the distinct hallmarks of Japanese decorating style, including a focus on airiness and lightness, a sense of visual balance, a love of sophisticated simplicity and the keen use of white and illumination.
+Let Marie Kondo at your yard and spark some side return joy.
+Borrow from the distinct hallmarks of Japanese decorating style.
+Such as, a focus on airiness and lightness, a sense of visual balance, a love of sophisticated simplicity and the keen use of white and illumination.

-It also demonstrates perfectly how to use narrow trees along the side of your house to avoid a “runway” effect.
+Want to use narrow trees along the side of your house but don’t want a “runway” effect?
 Planting skinny, columnar varieties of the tree draw the eye upwards, adding height to the elongated space and making it seem much larger.

 9. Embrace natives